geofftaylor/backup-playlists/README.md

 ## File Format
 In version 1.0.0, the files were exported in the last format that had been manually selected.
 For example, if you manually exported a playlist as an M3U file, the script would also create its backups as M3U files until the format was manually changed.

-In version 1.1.0, the export format is explicity set to XML by default.
+In version 1.1.0, the export format is explicitly set to XML by default.
 To change the format, find this line

 `set backupFormat to "XML"`